-Five Steps to Swifter Turn Times
+Five Tips for Shorter Turn Times

-You're always free to call us at if you have any questions about your property or an assignment we're working on for you.
+If you have any questions about your property or an assignment we're working on for you, you're always welcome to call us at

 - Does the homeowner know what to expect?